simonpcastillo/LatitudinalFunctionalDiversity/README.md

 Contact: [Felipe Opazo-Mella](felipe.opazomella@gmail.com)

-The complete routine is available in [](function/main.R).
-It can be opened using the R envrionment.
+The complete routine is available in function/main.R it can be opened downloading the whole repo and using the available R enviroment.

 #### 0. Preamble
 To load the necessary packages to run this analysis, we use the pacman package